Architects: Tetsuo Kondo Architects, TRANSSOLAR / Matthias Schuler

 Structural Engineer: Konishi Structural Engineers

-Photographs: Courtesy of Tetsuo Kondo Architects, Ken’ichi Suzuki, Yasuhiro Takagi
+Photographs: Tetsuo Kondo Architects, Ken’ichi Suzuki, Yasuhiro Takagi

 From the architect.
 We created a small bank of clouds in the Sunken Garden of the Museum of Contemporary Art Tokyo.
 The clouds billow softly in a compact, transparent container and can be seen from the entrance hall, exhibition galleries, outdoor plaza, and other parts of the museum.